MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/student/quest3.md

 > [!NOTE]
 > Even if the document has been uploaded in English, you can still ask it with different languages
 ![Sign In](../media/quest3/04-ChatWithYourData.png)
-e.g. "Wie war das Quartalsergebnis von SAP?" oder "vergleiche das Quartalsergebnis von SAP mit Microsoft" und "wie war der Cloud Umsatz von SAP?"
+e.g. `Wie war das Quartalsergebnis von SAP?` oder "vergleiche das Quartalsergebnis von SAP mit Microsoft" und "wie war der Cloud Umsatz von SAP?"
 ![Sign In](../media/quest3/05-MoreChats.png)